CircleCI-Archived/macos-big-sur-preview-docs/README.md

 macOS Big Sur is the latest image for the macOS executor that’s now available in preview on the next generation macOS infrastructure.

-The identifier of the Big Sur image is `110.12.4` (the `110` part stands for macOS 11.0), and the identifier for the Big Sur resource is `m2.medium`.
+The identifier of the Big Sur image is `12.5.0` and the identifier for the Big Sur resource is `m2.medium`.
 The Big Sur resource can only be used with a Big Sur macOS image, and vice versa.

 ## Pricing and availability